God by the numbers: What's in the 613 Commandments?

 Commandments prescribing what to eat and not eat: 27

 The Mitzvot has plenty to say about what you can and can not put into your mouth.
-(Quit snickering, teenagers; we already covered sodomy above.)
-Setting aside food- and drink-related laws that fall under categories concerning tithes, sacrifices, special observances, and Nazarites (Yahweh really has an issue with Nazarites and grapes), the kashrut dietary laws number 27.
+(Quit snickering, teenagers; we already covered that stuff above.)
+Setting aside food- and drink-related laws that fall under categories concerning tithes, sacrifices, special observances, and Nazarites*, the kashrut dietary laws number 27.
 These include prohibitions against eating tallow-fat, unclean fowl, "the thigh-vein which shrank", a beast that is torn, the limb of a living beast, and blood.
-(That latter prohibition is what's bizarrely mangled by Jehovah's Witnesses into suicidal refusal of blood transfusions.)
+(That latter prohibition is the one that's bizarrely mangled by Jehovah's Witnesses into suicidal refusal of blood transfusions.)

 Need a polite way to pass on "the vermin of the earth" at an outré luncheon?
 Don't worry: just invoke kosher backed by Lev.
 11:14, and you're good!